 The MOL program is a scholarly, research-based program that integrates social and organizational theories to prepare the student for a variety of leadership positions and will also prepare them for doctoral studies should they choose to pursue further education.
 One class Aldridge is particularly excited about and considers it a “turning point in the curriculum” is the class on social technology and public policy.
 Part of the degree is the annual National Leadership Session, a degree requirement for all students.
 The session takes place right on campus and gives students the opportunity to apply what they’ve learned by interacting with others.

-To learn more about this degree, launching online in Spring 2013, please visit the Masters of Organizational Leadership page for detailed information about course requirements and benefits of the program.
+To learn more about this degree, launching online in Spring 2013, please visit the information page.